domschl/HuggingFaceGuidedTourForMac/README.md

 ### 2. A fresh `pytorch` project

 We will now perform a step-by-step installation for a new `pytorch` project.
-Checkout `https://pytorch.org`, but here, we will install Pytorch with `uv`.
+Check out `https://pytorch.org`, but here, we will install Pytorch with `uv`.

 Create a new directory for your test project and install pytorch using the latest Python version: